Carpet drying FAQ

 Does insurance cover carpet drying?

 Yes, most home insurance policies cover carpet drying and restoration as part of a water damage claim from a sudden event.
-We direct-bill your insurer so there are no upfront costs for covered events.
+We bill you directly so work begins immediately, and provide all documentation for your insurance claim.

 Can you dry carpet without removing it?